avimistry-3/Web-Search-Engine/README.txt

-#Web Search Engine
+# Web Search Engine
-##How to run
+## How to run:
-1. Renmae the path of html files in HtmltoText.java and finally run JavaSearchEngine.java
+Change the path of html files in HTMLToText.java in src folder and finally run JavaSearchEngine.java